 By the end of this training, participants will be able to:

-Domain-Driven Design (DDD) is an approach to software development that emphasizes designing systems around the business domain, using a shared ubiquitous language and both tactical and strategic modeling techniques.
+Domain-Driven Design (DDD) is an approach to software development that focuses on aligning systems with the business domain, utilizing a shared ubiquitous language and both tactical and strategic modeling techniques.

-This instructor-led, live training (online or onsite) is aimed at advanced-level senior developers who wish to apply DDD principles to design robust, maintainable, and scalable systems for government.
+This instructor-led, live training (online or onsite) is designed for advanced-level senior developers who wish to apply DDD principles to create robust, maintainable, and scalable systems for government.

 By the end of this training, participants will be able to:

-Integrate DDD practices into Agile teams and continuous integration/continuous deployment (CI/CD) workflows to enhance collaboration and delivery for government projects.
+- Integrate DDD practices into Agile teams and CI/CD workflows to enhance collaboration and delivery.

 **Format of the Course**